-Contract Staffing hiring in Durham, NC sits inside a market where Durham is one of the larger rental submarkets in North Carolina with steady annual demand from regional employment and a mix of owner-occupied and tenant-occupied housing stock.
-Employers in Durham District and Durham Quarter see six month project, twelve month engagement, contract to hire, peak season contractor team, and specialty skill on a defined window.
+Contract Staffing hiring in Durham, NC sits inside a market where steady demand across banking and finance, healthcare, and manufacturing, with the most consistent hiring for administrative and office workers through temporary, temp to hire, and direct placements.
+Employers in Midtown and Uptown see six month project, twelve month engagement, contract to hire, peak season contractor team, and specialty skill on a defined window.
 This guide walks through what the local hiring picture looks like and where the supply of candidates actually comes from.

 Key takeaways